-We have a very small dairy goat herd that for about 8 years supplied milk for our own family's use.
+We had a very small dairy goat herd that for about 8 years supplied milk for our own family's use.
 Currently we are not milking any goats.
-We have two young does, "Trixie" and "Kimmie," who will be milk-producers in spring 2021.
+We have two young does, "Wren" and "Finch," who will be milk-producers in spring 2021.
 They have a handsome boyfriend, "Nyug," which means "bird" in Hmong.

 The goats have a lactation cycle similar to a dairy cow: they start out producing colostrum for a few days, then begin producing milk.
 Milk production gradually increases for a few weeks, then levels off for a few weeks, then begins to very gradually decline.
 We have been able to count on 7 months of milk.
 When the goats are "dry," during their gestation, we really miss the milk!
 Goats are more productive than most people realize.
 We get an average of one gallon of milk per goat per day for three months before production starts to decline.

 Since our family cannot always keep up with all the milk produced by the goats, I make cheese from surplus milk.
 I buy rennet tablets from Nasco.
 One-fourth of a rennet tablet will coagulate 2 gallons of milk.

 A note about raw milk: We do drink raw goats' milk.
 There is a lot of controversy about raw milk.

 I have done a fair bit of reading on the subject, and what I've decided for our own family is that we will drink raw milk.

 The goats are totally free-range, and they find what they need in their diet so that I do not need